Pug Templates (Optional)

 Import pug and use it as a template literal:

-import { pug, styl } from 'cssxjs'
+import { pug } from 'cssxjs'

 import { View, Text } from 'react-native'